Grad1ent/AD-Notes/README.md

 ## Practice

-Dot file can be prepared manually or a bit smarter.
-Below vbs is my own developed and many time used script which queries AD regarding to sites, domain controllers and connection objects and generates dot launguage file used later in GraphViz package.
+_Dot_ script can be prepared manually or a bit smarter.
+Below _vbs_ script queries AD to find details about sites, domain controllers and connection objects and generates _dot_ script used later in _GraphViz_ package.

 Vbs script is available to download [here](/files/getReplicationTopologyLite.zip) and feel free to use it:
 ```cmd